trangel/machine_learning/tracking-purchases/README.md

 # Summary of approach

-The approach is based on object oriented programing.
+The approach is based on object oriented programming.
 A **graph** object stores the user network, while the history of purchases is recorded in a **database**.
 These objects are updated as the input files are read, and used to flag anomalous purchases.

 ## User network graph
 <img src="./images/graph.png" width="150">

-The user network (see Figure) is implemented with a graph.
+The user network (see the figure above) is implemented with a graph.
-The *user_network* class defines the graph and all its methods.
+The *user_network class* defines the graph and its methods.

-In graph theory, a user is a graph vertex and graph edges are the user friends.
+In graph-theory terms, a user is a *graph vertex* and *graph edges* are user's friends.
 The graph is implemented with python dictionaries.
 Dictionaries are dynamic objects with indexed entries, which allow for fast access to data, and hence are ideal for graphs.
 For more details on the user network class, see